IgnacioJLopez/Record-and-Share/README.md

 - Record audio and storing it
 - View the recording list
 - Play back the recorded audios
+- Share them via email or social media

 <h2>To Do</h2>

 1. Editor: cut out parts
-1. Share them via email or social media
-1. Automatic sharing to a set email address
 1. Saying "stop recording please" stops the recording

 <h2>Screenshots</h2>